jreisinger/docs/notes/sec/basics.md

 * Simplicity - [complexity](https://www.schneier.com/blog/archives/2022/08/security-and-cheap-complexity.html) is the worst enemy of security
 * Minimal attack surface - minimize possible ways a system can be attacked
 * Least privilege - deny by default to limit the blast radius of a compromise
+* Compartmentalization - use security boundaries to limit the blast radius of a compromise (e.g. AWS landing zone)
 * Defense in depth - since any security control can fail, multiple overlapping layers are needed
+* Ability to restore data and systems - backups, IaC, documentation, fire drills

 # Areas

 Data, asset and risk management

 * what are your (most valuable) data and (compute, storage, network) assets
+* what are the (highest) risks of your data and assets
     * risk = possibility of something bad happening
     * risk level = likelihood x impact
-* threat = a path to that risk occuring
+    * threat = a path to that risk occurring
-* what are most probable threats against your data and assets and their impact
-* how to handle these threats
+* how to handle these risks
-* encrypt (some) data at rest (secrets mngt)
+* data encryption at rest

 Identity and access management (IAM)

 * if an attacker has (admin!) credentials all patches and firewalls won't help
 * life cycle of authn (identities) and authz (access rights, roles)

+Vulnerability management

-Vulnerability mngt - detect security issues in
+* detect security issues in
     * network and systems from outside (Nexpose)
     * applications from outside - DAST (OWASP ZAP)
     * application and infrastructure code - SAST (SonarQube, tfsec)
     * application image and container (trivy)
----
 * code reviews
 * penetration testing

 Network security

 * if you can't talk to a component, you can't compromise it
-* WAF
-* antiDDoS
-* IDS/IPS
-* honeypots
+* WAF, antiDDoS, IDS/IPS, honeypots
-* encryption in motion (PKI, TLS)
+* data encryption in motion (PKI, TLS)

 Security monitoring (SIEM)

 * detecting and responding to security incidents
-* unfortunately you won't always be susccesfull at protecting your assets
+* unfortunately you won't always be successful at protecting your assets
 * in 2022, it took an average of 9 months to identify and contain a [breach](https://www.ibm.com/reports/data-breach)

 Compliance

 * proving your security to a 3rd party
-* much easier if you have actually secured your systems and data
+* much easier if you have actually secured your systems and data :-)

 See also [CISSP](https://en.wikipedia.org/wiki/Certified_Information_Systems_Security_Professional) domains and cyberseek [roles](https://www.cyberseek.org/pathway.html).

 # First steps

+It can be overwhelming to know where to start.
+Because the weakest link matters + there are dependencies between systems that can be chain-exploited.
+Ensure your doors are locked securely before putting bars on your second-store windows!

 (1) Understand the business of the organization you are trying to protect.